 Does this mean you will not look into the problem?

-#4 Updated by Chris Buechler about 7 years ago
+#4 Updated by Chris Buechler over 7 years ago

 it's not a general problem, this very site runs behind a firewall in the latest version of ESX and it can push 1 Gbps without maxing out a single vCPU.
 If it were a problem for everyone we would do something about it.
 Why your specific scenario is the case I don't know but since it's not a general problem, it isn't appropriate here.
 It's a support request at this point, which means please post to the forum or list.

-#6 Updated by Peter Baumann about 7 years ago
+#6 Updated by Peter Baumann over 7 years ago

 You opened the bug for ESXi 5.0 and above you're talking about VMware build 768111 which seems to be VMWare Workstation.